containerbuildsystem/cachito/README.md

 #### Rebuilding Images

-If you suspect that the images used for [`docker-compose`](#run-a-containerized-development-environment) are out of date, you can run the containerized development environment while forcing a rebuild of the images with the following
+If you suspect that the images used for [`docker compose`](#run-a-containerized-development-environment) are out of date, you can run the containerized development environment while forcing a rebuild of the images with the following
 command: